Brain2life/aws-exams-preparation-guide/mini-notes-and-tips/README.md

 - If you need to **enable HTTPS for public website, use public certificate in ACM.
 Public ACM certificate can be used on Load Balancers.
 Private ACM certificates are used only on EC2 instances**. **Public ACM is free, while private ACM is charged on monthly basis**.
 - If you need to **provide access to resources for a third-party AWS account, third-party account should create an External ID that will be given to the source account**. **Create an IAM role with the required access and put the External ID in the IAM role’s trust policy**.
 - If you need to **create a stateless and REST compliant service**, use **AWS API Gateway with Lambda proxy integration**.
 To **authenticate and securely process all requests**, use **AWS Cognito User Pools**.
+- If you want a **highly available solution in one region and with configured passive backup of running application in another region**, then use **EC2 Auto-Scaling Group** and **Route53 with failover routing policy**.

 ### Improvement for existing solutions
 - If you have existing solution with **CloudFront** with **partitioned data in AWS** and you want to **improve the load time**, then use **S3 bucket with partitioned data** and **CloudFront  distribution with access permissions to S3 and is restricted only to it**.